seedcase-project/seedcase-website/design/decisions/why-sql/index.md

 **Drawbacks**

--   There is always a risk that an open source community will break apart and leave a product unsupported, but the risk here looks minimal.
 -   MySQL is run by Oracle which is a commercial entity.
 There is always a risk that the company decides to reverse the open source concept and go move to a solution with a free light version and full payable